 At mealtime, it’s quick and easy to quickly put a soup, skillet meal, or casserole on the table when you have eliminated the steps involving chopping and sautéing chicken, beef, and onions.

+Don’t repeat prep.
 Whether it is preparing your ingredients in bulk for the freezer as mentioned above or looking at your meal plan for the week and combining prep for multiple recipes, you can save time by combining tasks during the week.
-Sunday afternoon is a good time to look at the week ahead and see what you can do for the week’s meals to be more prepared when it is time to make them.

 6. Take advantage of tools like slow cookers that require little attention